 Michelle recently moved to Medford, Massachusetts and is from a small town in New Hampshire.
 She is currently working as a paralegal at a law firm in Boston and is pursuing a master's degree in Political Science and International Relations at Suffolk University.
 This will be Michelle's second year mentoring with BITSS and she is super excited!
 She loves vegan baking, the Avengers, and spoken word poetry.
 She can't wait to see all of the returning BITSS folks again and to meet the new ones!

 Elizabeth is a 25 year-old college student at Salem State studying psychology.
 She originally is from North Carolina and moved to the North Shore area last March.
 So far the North Shore has been a wonderful new home for her.
 When she was 14 diagnosed she was diagnosed with classic Turner Syndrome.
-Although it was a difficult time to adjust to this news it didn't stop her from striving to be her best.
+Although it was difficult to adjust to this news, it didn't stop her from striving to be her best.
 Also, she keeps an upbeat attitude and a sense of humor through any challenges.
-One mantra she has is Turner Syndrome doesn't define her.
+One mantra she has is that Turner syndrome doesn't define her.
 She's looking forward to working at BITSS this summer.

 Nicole is 26, living in Edmonton, Alberta, Canada.
 She is so excited to attend BITSS as a mentor for the 2nd year in a row, and sends a big hello.
 In her spare time she likes to spend time with family and friends, volunteer, read, go to concerts and travel!
 She is looking forward to returning and meeting everyone.